front-end-foundations/session1/readme.md

 - Setting the height to 4px with `overflow: hidden;` and `overflow: auto;` -->

 Note the drop down (triangle) next to padding, margin and border properties in the inspector.
-This indicate CSS shortcuts.
+This indicates a CSS shortcut.
+Click on it.
 Our border property could also be written in long form.

 ```css
 border-style: solid;